stanford-crfm/mistral/docs/getting_started/train.rst

 ----------------------

 You should now be ready to launch a demo training run.
-There are example configurations for training on WikiText-103 in ``conf/tutorial-gpt2-micro.yaml``
+There are example configurations for training on WikiText-103 in ``conf/tutorial-gpt2-micro.yaml``.
+You will need to update the artifacts directories and the wandb settings in this file before running training.

 To launch a training run, use this command (found in ``scripts/run/single-node.sh``) ::